 Recycling used street lights and lamp posts

-When a lamp post is due to be replaced (whether it is damaged or his can come to the end of its natural life), it will be removed once the electricity supply has been disconnected by the energy supplier.
+When a lamp post is due to be replaced (whether it is damaged or has come to the end of its natural life), it will be removed once the electricity supply has been disconnected by the energy supplier.
 All used lanterns and steel or cast iron lamp posts are recycled.
 Concrete lamp posts are crushed and re-used as sub-base materials for highways.
 Lamps and other electronic equipment are disposed of in line with waste electrical and electronic equipment regulations.
 We do not sell or give away lamp posts as there are health and safety implications.

 Requesting new street lighting